 Deploying the right virtual number phone system not only helps your business increase its revenue but also enhances your customer retention.

-Here’s how Mento, a software product that ties eCommerce platforms to their Social Media accounts, benefitted with Virtual Numbers.
+Here’s how Mento, a software product that ties eCommerce platforms to their Social Media accounts, benefitted from Virtual Numbers.

 Mento was looking to expand its customer support service and grow its customer base at the same time.
 It was then when it came in contact with CallHippo, a leading virtual number service provider.
 With CallHippo at its back, Mento bought phone numbers for different countries depending on their customer base.
 With CallHippo’s integrations, Mento managed to streamline its customer support and sales in a matter of a few days.
 As a result of which Mento increased its revenue by 9.3%.